What is counselling and how does it help?

 Do you have access for disabled people?

-Yes we do have disabled access.
+Yes we do have disabled access and we have a loop system.
 If you have any other requirements for specific facilities please let us know.

 Do your counsellors work professionally and ethically?